-Larry Zierlein (ZURL-line) enters his second season with the Cardinals and 10th in the NFL after he joined the team as assistant offensive line coach on 2/5/13.
+Larry Zierlein (ZURL-line) enters his third season with the Cardinals and 11th in the NFL after he joined the team as assistant offensive line coach on 2/5/13.
 He previously coached in the NFL as the offensive line coach with Pittsburgh (2007-09), the assistant offensive line coach with Buffalo (2006) and the offensive line coach with Cleveland (2001-04).

-In his first season in Arizona, the Cardinals offense finished 12th overall in the NFL and scored 379 points on the year, tied for the fifth-best single season total in franchise history.
+In his first season in Arizona in 2013, the Cardinals offense finished 12th overall in the NFL and scored 379 points on the year, tied for the fifth-best single season total in franchise history.
 Arizona’s 5,542 net yards of offense last season were also good for fifth in team annals.

 While in Pittsburgh, Zierlein helped the Steelers win Super Bowl XLIII after ranking third in the NFL in rushing with 2,168 yards in 2007.
 Running back Willie Parker finished fourth in the league with 1,316 rushing yards that season, earning a Pro Bowl selection, while guard Alan Faneca was selected to his seventh consecutive Pro Bowl.
 The Steelers had two 1,000-yard backs in three seasons with Zierlein in charge of the offensive line (Parker with 1,316 yards in 2007 and Rashard Mendenhall had 1,108 yards in 2009).

 Prior to his one year in Buffalo, Zierlein helped Cleveland’s offense average 4.1 yards per rush and 104.4 rushing yards per game in 2003.
 During his stops in both Pittsburgh and Cleveland, Zierlein worked under then offensive coordinator Bruce Arians.